michaelmcmillen/travel-one/README.md

 ### Prerequisites

-- Node.js
-- npm (Node Package Manager)
+Depending on how you execute/run this, the below packages are required.
+The installation steps below will see these installed through <code>npm install</code>

 - express
 - knex
 - pg
 - cookie-parser
 - debug
+- nodemon

+Installation required locally:

+- Node.js
+- npm (Node Package Manager)
 - PostgreSQL
+- Docker

 ### Installation